The top 40 specialty food stores in Toronto by neighbourhood

 Urban Fare Catering and Food Shop does exactly what its name says.
 It's a store that sells various food items ranging from frozen meats to dry goods.

 Rube's Rice takes rice very seriously, offering an abundance of grains ranging from popular options like brown basmati, sushi rice and arborio, to rare (and pricier) finds like jade pearl with bamboo extract.

 Newport Fish Importers wholesaler that also sells to the public.
 Here you'll find a range of products from Europe spanning fresh options like Spanish mackerel to frozen selections such as sea bream and sea bass.

 Trupti imports, grinds, roasts, and blends spices at its retail location on Thorncliffe Park.
 The shop carries a rainbow of bulk spices along with stone-ground flours, nuts and Indian specialty products and snack foods.

-SANKO has been a mainstay on Queen West so long, it's easy to look past it windows packed with rice cookers and tea sets - but you shouldn't.
+Sanko has been a mainstay at Queen and Claremont.
 Aisles are stocked with housewares, kitchen knives and giftware along with imported Pocky and ramen, ready-to-eat onigiri and mochi, and elusive ingredients like fresh wasabi and yuzu juice.

 Join the conversation Load comments